-Several disorders have symptoms similar to those found in Guillain-Barré, so doctors examine and question patients carefully before making a diagnosis.
-Collectively, the signs and symptoms form a certain pattern that helps doctors differentiate Guillain-Barré from other disorders.
-For example, physicians will note whether the symptoms appear on both sides of the body (most common in Guillain-Barré) and the quickness with which the symptoms appear (in other disorders, muscle weakness may progress over months rather than days or weeks).
-In Guillain-Barré, reflexes such as knee jerks are usually lost.
-Because the signals traveling along the nerve are slower, a nerve conduction velocity (NCV) test can give a doctor clues to aid the diagnosis.
-In Guillain-Barré patients, the cerebrospinal fluid that bathes the spinal cord and brain contains more protein than usual.
-Therefore a physician may decide to perform a spinal tap, a procedure in which a needle is inserted into the patient's lower back and a small amount of cerebrospinal fluid from the spinal column is withdrawn for study.
+Physicians will note whether the symptoms appear on both sides of the body (the typical finding in Guillain-Barré syndrome) and the speed with which the symptoms appear (in other disorders, muscle weakness may progress over months rather than days or weeks).
+In GBS, deep tendon reflexes in the legs, such as knee jerks, are usually lost.
+Reflexes may also be absent in the arms.
+Because the signals traveling along the nerve are slow, a nerve conduction velocity test (NCV, which measures the nerve's ability to send a signal) can provide clues to aid the diagnosis.
+There is a change in the cerebrospinal fluid that bathes the spinal cord and brain in people with GBS.
+Researchers have found the fluid contains more protein than usual but very few immune cells (measured by white blood cells).
+Therefore, a physician may decide to perform a spinal tap or lumbar puncture to obtain a sample of spinal fluid to analyze.
+In this procedure, a needle is inserted into the person's lower back and a small amount of cerebrospinal fluid is withdrawn from the spinal cord.
+This procedure is usually safe, with rare complications.

 How is Guillain-Barré syndrome treated?

 There is no known cure for Guillain-Barré syndrome.
 However, some therapies can lessen the severity of the illness and shorten recovery time.
 There are also several ways to treat the complications of the disease.

 Because of possible complications of muscle weakness, problems that can affect any paralyzed person (such as pneumonia or bed sores) and the need for sophisticated medical equipment, individuals with Guillain-Barré syndrome are usually admitted and treated in a hospital's intensive care unit.